Snowflake-Labs/sfquickstarts/site/sfguides/src/building_a_sports_prediction_model_with_snowpark_ml/building_a_sports_prediction_model_with_snowpark_ml.md

 - `fixture`

 <!-- ------------------------ -->
-## Data Transformation
+## Feature Engineering
 Duration: 15

 > aside positive
 >
 > Please make sure you have downloaded the following [git repo](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml).

-Run through the cells in the `2_euro2024_data_transformation.ipynb` (located [here](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/blob/main/notebooks/2_euro2024_data_transformation.ipynb))
+Run through the cells in the `2_euro2024_data_transformation.ipynb`

-In this notebook you will be executing various data transformation steps to build our dataset for training.
+In this notebook you will be executing various feature engineering steps to build our dataset for training.
 In summary the steps will be:
 - Determining the Rank of each team at the date of the historical match, and then calculating the delta between them.
 - Calculating the trail performance of each team, for the prior 10 games (wins, losses and goal difference).
 - Pulling in the location to specify whether there is a home advantage (this is determined by the `Neutral` column).